Released 25 years ago today, this sci-fi action film is more relevant today than ever

 If you look at big budget blockbusters today, very few of them have much in the way of depth, subtext or, dare we even say it?, satire.

-Sure, we could say Captain America: The Winter Soldier has shadings of political corruption, or Kong: Skull Island is warning of taking nature for granted, but primarily, these kinds of movies are explosions first, sexy poses second, and somewhere near the bottom of the list you might find potential for theorising possible definitions.
+Sure, we could say Captain America: The Winter Soldier has shadings of political corruption, or Kong: Skull Island is warning of taking nature for granted, but primarily, these kinds of movies are explosions first, sexy poses second, and somewhere near the bottom of the list you might find potential for theorising possible hidden meanings.

 This was not the case for director Paul Verhoeven, and back in 90's Hollywood, he was untouchable.